Nagasaki45/leverstone.me/content/Blog/continuous-integration-and-delivery-with-travis-ci-and-codeship.rst

 running your test suite automatically when you push code to your repo.
 Continuous delivery / deployment (CD) is the process of deploying the new code to your server whenever you push to specific branches in your repo.
-There is enough information about these on the web so I won’t cover it here.
+There is enough information about these on the web so I won't cover it here.
 Instead, I would like to talk about travis-ci and codeship, which are: online services that help you accomplish these tasks easily; tightly integrated with github; free for open source projects; very recommended.
-There are many similar services, of course, but I won’t mention them as I didn’t use them enough to have an opinion.
+There are many similar services, of course, but I won't mention them as I didn't use them enough to have an opinion.
-So, let’s start with travis.
+So, let's start with travis.

 `Travis-CI`_
 ------------